Amidst cuts in funding to social care and welfare schemes, a private school in Wales has developed UK’s first wheelchair mobility training facility.

 Callum Luce is 17 and wheelchair-ridden, but that barely seems to matter as he whizzes around a vast property nestled in the pristine unfiltered Welsh countryside on the outskirts of Cardiff.

-Most of the kids at the Craig Y Parc school use massive and heavy contraptions to help them move around independently but, Callum’s chair isn’t as bespoke as the many other chairs that were in view but, his smile while waiting at the fake red-light on the course and looking at Luke Bacchetta for recognition was priceless.
+Most of the kids at the Craig Y Parc school use massive contraptions to help them move around independently but, Callum’s chair isn’t as modern and bespoke as the many others that were in view but, his smile while waiting at the fake red-light on the course warrants only one description; priceless.
+The smile widens as Luke Bacchetta nods approvingly.

-Luke, 34 is the Assistant Technologist at the institution and has been working with Craig Y Parc and children with disorders like Cerebral Palsy, for the last twelve years.
+Luke, 34 is the Assistant Technologist at the institution and has been working with Craig Y Parc aiding children with disorders like Cerebral Palsy, for the last twelve years.
+In conversation, he actually plays down his importance in the “birth” of this course.

 “It’s all very well, driving in a nice and flat environment when they’re in school, but it would be unfortunate if they weren’t able to transfer those skills when they are in the real world that isn’t ideally designed for disabled people,” says Luke.